Nice to meet you.

 Example: Your team solely decided to work on a specific task.
 You weren’t involved in the decision-making process.
 You’re aware of the task they’re working on and monitor only.

 • Pro: This style fosters creativity, freedom, and self-ownership.
 It also makes team members feel respected and trusted.
-This style may give you more freedom to focus on vision and goals.
+This style may give you more freedom to focus on your vision and goals.

 • Best for: This style may work best for you if your team is very experienced, highly motivated, and doesn’t require much supervision.
 Make sure to set clear goals and to monitor performance.